 - Rally hundreds of thousands of concerned Americans to oppose the plans of the federal government and the central banks to debase the currency and devalue the purchasing power of American savers.

 - Work with allies in elective office to introduce legislation to support sound money policies, such as auditing the nation's gold reserves, auditing the nation's central bank monopoly (otherwise known as the Federal Reserve), removing taxation on gold and silver, and otherwise supporting the recognition of sound money, i.e. gold and silver, as legal tender.

 - Through aggressive legal and grassroots citizen action, expose and punish the global money managers running the Federal Reserve and the tax-and-spend politicians who undermine the U.S. dollar by supporting crushing debt, crony bailouts, and reckless money printing.

-Gleason is director of the Sound Money Defense League as well as Money Metals Exchange, a national precious metals investment company and news service with over 500,000 readers and 150,000 paid customers.
+Gleason is chairman of the Sound Money Defense League as well as president of Money Metals Exchange, a national precious metals investment company and news service with over 600,000 readers and 400,000 paid customers.